 For this country, for all nations and their leaders, and for those who guard the peace.
+Lord, have mercy.

 For all those in danger and need: the sick and the suffering, prisoners, captives, and their families, the hungry, homeless, and oppressed.
+Lord, have mercy.